ektrah/nsec/docs/api/nsec.cryptography.nonce.md

     public readonly struct Nonce : IEquatable<Nonce>

-A nonce consists of two fields: a fixed field and a counter field.
+A [[Nonce|Nonce Struct]] value consists of two fields: a fixed field and a counter field.
 The fixed field remains constant for all nonces that are generated for a given key.
 The counter fields of successive nonces form a monotonically increasing sequence, when those fields are regarded as unsigned integers in big-endian byte order.

-Both fields can be set to a length of zero if unused.
+In case nonces need to be generated in a different way, the fixed field can be set to a new value on each encryption operation and the size of the counter field set to zero.

+See [[How to: Generate Nonces]] for more information on generating nonces.

 ## [TOC] Summary